li-chiun-lin/CodingCompetitions/GoogleKickStart/2016_C/evaluation.md

 would not be valid, because **f(b, c)** has variable **c** as an argument, but variable **c** has not been an assignment variable yet.

 Another example is: **a=f(a)**.
 This list of statements can't be evaluated because the expression **f(a)** depends on the variable **a** itself, which makes it impossible to evaluate the statement.

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+The first line of each test case contains an integer $N$: the number of assignment statements.
+Then, $N$ lines follow.
+Each contains one assignment statement.

+Each assignment statement consists of three parts: the assignment variable, the assignment operator, and the expression, with no spaces in between.
+The assignment operator is always $=$.
+All expressions consist of a function name, then $($, then zero or more comma-separated variable names, then $)$.
+All variables and function names consist of one or more lowercase English alphabet letters.
+No variable has the same name as a function.
+No variable will appear more than once as the assignment variable.
+However, variables may appear more than once in various functions (even within the same function), and functions may appear more than once.